shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 - A Python backend service
 - Enforces type annotations (Python generally allows, but doesn't require, static types.
 So a framework could require it).
-- Using a spceific backend library (e.g. Python's FastAPI)
+- Using a specific backend library (e.g. Python's FastAPI)
 - Has pre-defined layers of abstraction.
 E.g. "there is a DAL (data access layer), and all its APIs only receive and return immutable data structures".
 - There are pre-defined layers where tests are written, and they have specific technical requirements.
 E.g. "the DAL must have a robust test suite for testing every single workflow.
 That test suite only uses the DAL API (can't use SQL or an ORM directly)".
-- etc. etc. (there will probably be dozens of these, incl. specific commands to how we run some tools, AI agent rule files and whatever's needed to enforce the specification)
+- etc. (there will probably be dozens of these, incl. specific commands for how we run some tools, AI agent rule files and whatever's needed to enforce the specification)

 These frameworks will create a "cohesive whole" that an AI agent can work with effectively.